FrankBeatrice/blog0-template/about/index.md

   order: 3
 ---

-I am a person that writes stuff.
+• I am a person that writes stuff.
+• I am a polygot.
+I am a person who should have started doing what he loved when he was younger.
+Software Engineer-Stragesgist-Writer-Critque-skeptic-dreamer

+This is my home on the internet
+You can find topics I've written about, content I thought was worth sharing & more

 This blog template is based on [eleventy-high-performance-blog](https://www.industrialempathy.com/posts/eleventy-high-performance-blog/) which itself is based on [eleventy-base-blog](https://github.com/11ty/eleventy-base-blog).